ANCESTRY VISA - UK

 - Apply to the Home Office for the issue of your British passport, with documentary evidence.

-- There is a new requirement for citizenship, from 1 November 2005, that the applicant must demonstrate knowledge of life in the United Kingdom.
+- Applicant must demonstrate knowledge of life in the United Kingdom.
 This means that the applicant must pass the 'Life in the UK' test.